I did my research on licorice—lots of research—and it's paid off big time. I've never had healthier hair!

 Extensive research has led me to believe that licorice-based hair products are an essential component to include in your hair care routine.
 Why is that?
 Licorice can treat many problems that have burdened men and women for years, such as hair loss, dandruff, and chemical damage.
 If you have yet to find a natural solution that works, look no further than licorice.

-Like I said, I did my research on licorice.
-Lots of research.
+Like I said, I did my research on licorice—lots of research.
 I looked at the benefits, but also where you can find the most effective hair treatment.
-Much like any natural ingredient, companies can include licorice in their products with a toxic "companion," such as parabans, silicone and sulfates.
-These are not licorice based products you want to say Yes to.
+Much like any natural ingredient, companies can include licorice in their products with a toxic "companion," such as parabens, silicone, and sulfates.
+These are not the licorice-based products you want.

 You can find licorice extract in expensive dermatology treatments, combined with other healing herbs and essential oils.
 This is quality.
 But it's also pricey.

 The Licorice root, which has been used by Egyptians since 3rd century B.C., is said to be very soothing for dry, irritated skin.
-Many of the properties found in licorice are able to soothe the scalp, ridding it of irritations such as dandruff and scabs.
-It's mollifying properties open pores and are great for the hair shaft.
+Many of the properties found in licorice soothe the scalp, ridding it of irritations such as dandruff and scabs.
+It's mollifying properties open pores and is great for the hair shaft.